Chase d'Arnaud: Kansas City Royals

-On June 21, 2019, d’Arnaud signed a minor league deal with the Kansas City Royals.
-He became a free agent following the 2019 season.
+On June 21, 2019, d’Arnaud signed a minor league contract with the Kansas City Royals organization.
+In 47 games for the Triple-A Omaha Storm Chasers, he hit .266/.333/.402 with four home runs, 17 RBI, and seven stolen bases. d'Arnaud elected free agency following the season on November 4.

 On February 17, 2020, d’Arnaud announced his retirement from baseball via Instagram.

-However, the retirement was short-lived as he made himself available to play for the Philippines in the 2021 World Baseball Classic qualifiers to be held in Tucson, Arizona from March 20 to 25, 2020.
-D'Arnaud is Filipino from his mother's, Marita, side of the family.
+Shortly after his retirement, d'Arnaud made himself available to play for the Philippines in the 2021 World Baseball Classic qualifiers, scheduled to be held in Tucson, Arizona from March 20 to 25, 2020.
+His mother's family includes Filipino heritage.
+However, those qualifiers and the 2021 tournament were postponed due to the COVID-19 pandemic, and the Philippines did not compete in subsequent qualifiers.

 Personal

-D'Arnaud is the son of Lance and Marita d’Arnaud.
-His younger brother Travis is the catcher for the Atlanta Braves.
+d'Arnaud's younger brother Travis is a catcher for the Los Angeles Angels.

-D'Arnaud and his wife, Kaitlyn, married in 2016.
-They have one son together.
+d'Arnaud and his wife married in 2016.
+They have three sons together.

-D'Arnaud is also known for his musical pursuits, and is the lead singer of the Chase d'Arnaud Band.
+d'Arnaud is also known for his musical pursuits, and is the lead singer of the Chase d'Arnaud Band.
 In 2016, they performed at Bonnaroo Music Festival.

+d'Arnaud was a coach for the Croatia national team at the 2025 European Baseball Championships in Antwerp, Belgium and Rotterdam, the Netherlands, where the team finished 8th out of 12 teams.
+He coached alongside three other former Pepperdine players.